It’s lovely to receive greeting cards from friends and loved ones, and there is usually an influx over festive holidays.

 After you’ve finished displaying your greeting cards consider:

 - Are you keeping the card because you like the design of the card?
 Think about why you are keeping the card and what will you use it for?
 If you are creative and like to reuse them to make gift tags, tear off the image and store with your wrapping paper.
+If it’s for a crafting project, keep it with your crafting stuff.

 - Is this your list for next year?
 With Christmas greeting cards, some people keep cards as a way of remembering who to send to next year.
 If this system works for you, great!
 Just remember to rotate the pile, throwing out the year before.